is-the-biologist/TE_CladeInference/README.md

 ### 1) Generate copy number csv:

 First extract the minor alleles from the copy number numpy file by using the haploTE.py modules.
 An example of this implementation is described in SCRIPT1.
-Several dateset specific parameters must be determined to generate the copy number csvs for each TE: minimum sequence diversity, minimum copy number,
+Several dataset specific filtering parameters must be

 ### 2)